faisalazam/Problems/SYSTEM_DESIGN.md

 Typically, this is earlier than we often think about sharding.
 However, by scaling read capacity through horizontal sharding instead of by using replicas, application code does not need to account for the potential replication lag or that multiple connection strings need to be managed and utilized depending on the data set you are trying to access.
-Plus, sharding at this stage sets you up for future growth and you don't have to come back and shard later when write throughput or data size would otherwise become an issue.
+Plus, sharding at this stage sets you up for future growth, and you don't have to come back and shard later when write throughput or data size would otherwise become an issue.

 Why does Vitess recommend 250GB per MySQL server?